Skip to main content

 Service Connection

-The User Service need to connect to other services, host:port address must be specified as
+The User Service needs to connect to other services, host:port address must be specified as

 Parameters for User services behaviors

-(*) Duration handles unit (golang time.Duration 'h' for hours, 'm' for minutes, 's' for seconds), if unit is not indicated in the value the unit between parenthesis will be used.
+(*) Duration handles unit (golang time.Duration 'h' for hours, 'm' for minutes, 's' for seconds), if unit is not specified in the value the unit between brackets will be used.

-• NEW_USER_RATE_LIMIT: Maximum number of new created accounts, during the signupRateLimitWindow (5 minutes)
+• NEW_USER_RATE_LIMIT: Maximum number of new created account, during the signupRateLimitWindow (5 minutes)

 • WEEKDAY_ASSIGNATION_WEIGHTS : Weight of days

 Each account is assigned to a random day of the week to receive the Weekly reminder/newsletter.
-To control distribution of accounts on week days, it's possible to give a weight to each day.
-The weight will be used to determine the probability to assign a user to a given day.
-The probability to assign a day is given by P(day) = W(day) / Sum(W(0)..W(7)) It's up to you to define weights, you can use any positive integer.
-If Weight of a day is set to 0, then the day will be excluded and no account will be assigned to this day.
+To control the distribution of accounts on week days, it's possible to assign a weight to each day.
+The weight will be used to determine the probability of assigning a user to a given day.
+The probability to assign a day is given by P(day) = W(day) / Sum(W(0)..W(7)) It's up to you to define the weights, you can use any positive integer.
+If Weight of a day is set to 0, the day is excluded and no account is assigned to it.
 Each day is named by its 3 letter abbreviation (case insensitive) : Mon, Tue, Wed, Thu, Fri, Sat, Sun

 Examples:

-# Uniform assignation (each day has the same probability to be picked up), it's the default strategy if no value is given for this variable
+# Uniform assignment (each day has the same probability to be picked up), it's the default strategy if no value is given for this variable

 WEEKDAY_ASSIGNATION_WEIGHTS=Mon=1,Tue=1,Wed=1,Thu=1,Fri=1,Sat=1,Sun=1